Identifying Mice & Rats

 Identifying a Mouse or Rat Problem in Your House

-A good home inspection will help you determine the type of rodent you're dealing with, their patterns of activity, what's bringing them inside your home, and most importantly - which rodent-control product to use for eliminating them.
+A thorough home inspection will help you determine the type of rodent you're dealing with, their patterns of activity, what's bringing them inside your home, and most importantly, which rodent-control product to use for eliminating them.

-The first step to getting rid of mice or rats is figuring out which rodent you're dealing with - and how many there are.
-Before you take any steps to control a rodent problem, be sure to inspect the premises inside and out.
+The first step to getting rid of mice or rats is figuring out which rodent you're dealing with - and how big your problem is.
+Before you take any steps to control a rodent problem, be sure to inspect your home, inside and out.
 Conducting a thorough inspection will be critical for helping you decide which method of control is right for you.

-With a flashlight, examine dark areas where rodents like to hide.
+With a flashlight, examine dark areas, such as behind appliances and in cupboards or closets, where rodents like to hide.
 And be sure to look up, down and all around for signs where rodents travel.

 A good inspection will help you determine:

 - The type of rodent - is it a house mouse, Norway rat or roof rat?

 - The severity of the problem